 Ominous March of a Virus

-Viruses can easily leapfrog to destinations round the globe.
-In this Special Report, YaleGlobal explores the spread and impact of such diseases.
+Viruses can easily leapfrog to destinations round the globe with globalization of travel and trade.
+With this special report, YaleGlobal explores the spread and impact of such diseases.

 The World Health Organization offers advice:

-- Clean hands often, using alcohol-based hand rub or soap and water;
+- Clean hands often, using soap and water, or an alcohol-based hand sanitizer;

 - When coughing and sneezing, cover mouth and nose with flexed elbow or tissue – throw tissue away immediately and wash hands;